Cash Flow Management And Your Business.

 3. Don’t forget to analyse your cash flow statements.
 It will help you understand how money is moving through your business.

-4. Stop relying on your credit card or line of credit to make your ends meet.
+4. Avoid relying heavily on credit cards or overdrafts to cover regular operating expenses.
 Free up your cash flow.

-5. Overspending can be a game spoiler.
+5. Unnecessary spending can place additional pressure on cash flow.
 Say no to unnecessary expenses or spending money at unstrategic times.

 6. Aim at getting money faster in your pocket.